glotzerlab/signac-docs/docs/source/jobs.rst

 Job associated data may be stored through :py:attr:`Job.data` or :py:attr:`Job.stores`.
 This section will focus on examples and usage of :py:attr:`Job.data`.
-Data written with :py:attr:`Job.data` is stored in a file named ``signac_data.h5`` in the associated `job` folder.
+Data written with :py:attr:`Job.data` is stored in a file named ``signac_data.h5`` in the associated job folder.
 Data written with :py:attr:`Job.stores['key_name']` is stored in a file named ``key_name.h5``.
-For cases where `job`-associated data may be accessed from multiple sources at the same time or other instances where multiple files may be preferred to one large file, :py:attr:`Job.stores` should be used instead of :py:attr:`Job.data`.
+For cases where job-associated data may be accessed from multiple sources at the same time or other instances where multiple files may be preferred to one large file, :py:attr:`Job.stores` should be used instead of :py:attr:`Job.data`.
 Further discussion of :py:attr:`Job.stores` is provided in the following section, Job Stores.

 Reading and Writing data